Working with NVIDIA GPUs#

 The output lists current GPU properties, like current utilization (top right), memory utilization (top center), and a list of processes utilizing the GPU.

-Most useful is nvidia-smi, when you attach to a running job, to check the job's GPU utilization.
+, when you attach to a running job, to check the job's GPU utilization.

-nvidia-smi also can continuously report information about GPU usage:
+also can continuously report information about GPU usage:

-• top like reporting
+like reporting -

-• detailed reporting:
+detailed reporting:

-nvtop GPU status viewer#
+GPU status viewer#

-nvtop is a (h)top like task monitor for AMD and NVIDIA GPUs and shows GPU details like memory, utilization, temperature, etc. as well as information about the processes executing on the GPUs. nvtop is available as a module on Alex and TinyGPU.
+and shows GPU details like memory, utilization, temperature, etc. as well as information about the

 NVIDIA Multi-Process Service#